 3. Referral partner network

-Referral partner networks are made up of businesses, customers, or industry professionals who sign a formal agreement to refer your company to interested leads.
+Referral partners are businesses, customers, or industry professionals who sign a formal agreement to refer your company to interested leads.
+They refer to people or companies they already have connections with, and earn cash commissions on every successful referral.

 4. Cross-referral network

-Why are referral networks so powerful?
+Why referral networks work

 How to build a strong referral network